andrewrong/leetcode/PROBLEMS_SUMMARY.md

 ### #27.
 Remove Element
 **Problem:** Given an integer array `nums` and an integer `val`, remove all occurrences of `val` in `nums` in-place and return the number of elements remaining.

+### #42.
+Trapping Rain Water
+**Problem:** Given `n` non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.

 ### #28.
 Find the Index of the First Occurrence in a String
 **Problem:** Given two strings, `needle` and `haystack`, return the index of the first occurrence of `needle` in `haystack`, or `-1` if `needle` is not part of `haystack`.